Tejasvini810/Tejasvini810/README.md

 ### Hi there 👋

-I am Tejasvini, a beginner in the world of Coding 💻.
+I am Konkal Tejasvini Ramesh, a beginner in the world of Coding 💻.
-I'm basically from Karanataka but lives in Pune, Maharashtra with my family.
+I'm from Raichur, Karnataka.
 ## Writing

 - 🖊 Interested in writing screenplay scripts, essay and short stories.